runsun/openscad_offliner/README.md

 Updated on 2016, March 20th:

   * Major fix for bug believed to be a cross-platform issue.
 The original version, which is developed in Linux, is saved as openscad_offliner_2015.py.
 It is made to work in Windows in the current version.
+  * Include openscad_docs.zip.
+Users don't need to run the python script, unless a most recent copy is needed.

 Usage: